codebyesther/methylation-pipeline/README.md

     - Directory: output
     - Identifier: Contains the keyword "matrix"
     - Format: .xlsx or .txt
+    - You had to have run Step 3 of the Preprocessing Steps (`scripts/step_3_convert_to_aberrant_signals.py`) for this file to have been generated in your output directory.
   - Patient List
     - Directory: data
     - Identifier: Contains the keyword "patient"